harterrt/harterrt/content/mozilla/why_experiment.md

 If we do see something like this, then it's pretty clear what effect our launch had.
-However, this is a very optimistic case.
+In reality, this is a very optimistic case.
+Seeing such a clear effect is the equivalent of being struck by lightening.
+It's a big effect and *you know* when it happens.

-Usually, our metric is much more volatile than this and our effect is much smaller.
+More often, our metric is much more volatile than this and our effect is much smaller.
-For context, Firefox New Profile retention regularly bounces ~5%-points within a week.
+For context, Firefox New Profile retention regularly bounces between 35% and 40% within a week.
 In any one experiment, we would be thrilled with a 1%-point movement.
 Most metrics also have a strong seasonality.
+Our signal is dwarfed by the noise.

-All of this together means we're more likely to see a graph that looks like this:
+This means we're more likely to see a graph that looks like this:

 <img width="75%" src="/images/why-expt/before-after-really.png"></img>